“Hiding Under Eastern Petticoats? The Emerging Women’s Suffrage Movement in California”

 Join Donna Schuele (UCLA, Cal State LA) as she explores California’s suffrage movement in the 1870s and the ways in which the California movement was driven—and riven—by circumstances both local and national.

-This event is sponsored by the History & Genealogy Department of the Los Angeles Public Library and the Historical Society of Southern California.
+This free event is sponsored by the History & Genealogy Department of the Los Angeles Public Library and the Historical Society of Southern California.

 Sunday, March 12, 2017, 2:00pm